Kenan2000/CDDA-Structured-Kenan-Modpack/Kenan-Structured-Modpack/Archived-Mods/Project_Kawaii/ReadMe.txt

 	Craft a [AMTS] Packaging System using the items and use it to craft one of the compressed matters then craft into points and repeat for more points.
 	To unlock more AMTS recipes you need to craft the higher tier A&M manuals.
 	There is no AMTS rank implemented yet, no limit to shipping, no daily points, teleportation, or debug wands.
+	All items have recipes and stats adjusted to match preexisting items in vanilla CDDA.

 ● Licenses
 	Modifiend and distributed under CC BY-SA 3.0